githubdmn/code-js/nodejs-interview/interview-01.md

     It starts when the Node.js application is launched and continues until it is explicitly terminated or encounters an error.

-3. `Process Communicatio`n:
+3. `Process Communication`:
     Node.js processes can communicate with each other through various mechanisms,
     including `inter-process communication `(IPC), such as using the `child_process` module, message passing, shared memory, or using external systems like databases or message queues.

 4. `Cluster Module`:
     The Node.js cluster module allows for the creation of `child processes` that